faceleg/pagesofinterest.net/_posts/2023-11-10-faults-of-the-system.md

 > ...(b) faults of the system, which only management can correct.

+{% picture jpt-webp "images/demings-perspective-on-quality-management-understanding-faults-of-the-system.jpg" --alt {{ Deming's Perspective on Quality Management: Understanding Faults of the System }} --picture class="post-inline-image-left" %}

-These faults of the system come from a common cause - or causes that are common to groups of people*.
+These faults of the system come from a common cause - or causes that are common to groups of people\*.

 The concept of a common cause is crucial as it highlights that most variations are caused by systemic issues shared by groups of individuals rather than specific contributors.
 Improving common causes has the effect of improving special causes as well.